Through witchcraft, total undetectable slaves who are demonically possessed are created (see Monarch slaves).

 Jessica Simpson on the cover of Esquire magazine

-Taylor Swift in the music video for Style; the broken mirror fragment (a symbol of her shattered/fragmented mind) holds an image of her male alter
+Taylor Swift in the music video for Style; the broken mirror fragment (a symbol of her shattered/fragmented mind) holds an image of her male alter/the demons that possess her

 Tilda Swinton in Orlando (1982)

 Amber Rose on the cover of her book How To Be A Bad Bitch.
 The man signifies her male alter.
-Amber is wielding a bow and arrow, symbolising Delta programming
+Amber is wielding a bow and arrow, identifying her as an assassin

 Cate Blanchett as Bob Dylan in the 2007 film I’m Not There